This might be something you have never heard a dietitian mutter before, but salads aren’t necessarily that good for you.

 First, knowing the calories is key.
 Don’t just assume that it is low.
 If you make it at home, measure out the added ingredients like nuts, fruit, dressing, etc. These things can add up FAST and if you are just guesstimating them, your calculations can be WAY off. (for example, a Tbsp. of walnuts is about 2 walnut halves…you probably put more than 2 walnut halves on your salad)

 Second, protein.
 Protein is the most satiating macronutrient, and you also need a certain amount of it to maintain muscle mass, and muscle protein synthesis (MPS).
-This is the body’s process of building and maintaining muscle, and the threshold has been found to be about 30g of protein per feeding time to reach max MPS.
-This isn’t just for meathead bros, but for anyone who wants to live a long, healthy and independent life…that should be all of us!
+This is the body’s process of building and maintaining muscle.
+This isn’t just for meathead bros, but for anyone who wants to live a long, healthy, and independent life…that should be all of us!

-Look for salads with grilled, not breaded, chicken.
+Look for salads with grilled, not breaded, chicken, salmon, or lean steak.
 These will usually be your best option – and ask for a double serving of protein.

 Third, make sure it aligns with your goals.
 If you are trying to become a better athlete, a salad might not be the best option.
 Athletes need carbs, and they are usually pretty short when it comes to a salad.
 Also, if you train hard, and are just trying to maybe look more like an athlete, or a beach babe…you need carbs!
 I’m not saying Michael Phelps level carbs, but you need some to fuel your training, so you can get the most out of your time at the gym.